What is a mastectomy?

 Avoid injuries, such as scratches or splinters, to the affected arm

-Elevate the arm, with the hand above the elbow, to assist with drainage of lymphatic fluid
+Raise (elevate) the arm, with your hand above your elbow, to help drain lymphatic fluid

-Wear gloves when gardening or performing any activity in which there is a risk for skin puncture of the fingers and/or hands, or when using strong or harsh chemicals, such as detergents or household cleaners
+Wear gloves when gardening or doing any activity where there is a risk for getting a cut in your fingers or hands.
+Also wear gloves when using strong or harsh chemicals, such as detergents or household cleaners.

-Use an electric shaver rather than a razor with a blade to shave under the arm
+Use a clean razor to shave under your arm

-Avoid any constrictive items on the affected arm, such as elastic cuffs or tight watches or other jewelry
+Avoid wearing any tight items on the affected arm.
+This includes elastic cuffs, tight watches, or other jewelry.

-Use the unaffected arm to carry heavy packages, bags, or purses
+Use your good arm or both arms to carry heavy packages, bags, or purses

-Avoid insect bites or stings by using insect repellents and/or wearing long sleeves
+Avoid insect bites or stings by using insect repellents or wearing long sleeves

 Your doctor may give you other instructions, depending on your situation.